uzh-ase-fs24/.github/profile/README.md

 ## Hi there 👋 this is findMe

 findMe is a social media app inspired by geoGuessr.
 Instead of guessing a location based on google street view, post location riddles yourself and challenge your friends.
-Give it a try!
+Give it a try at [https://find-me.life](https://find-me.life)!

 ### Find out more about our project:
 - our [wiki](https://github.com/uzh-ase-fs24/workspace/wiki)